 California Supply Chains Act

-This Statement applies to Insulet Corporation (incorporated in the United States).
+This Statement applies to Insulet Corporation and the following affiliates:

-The Statement sets out the steps taken by Insulet during 2021 to further build-out its management systems to prevent, identify and address human rights and modern slavery risks in its operations and supply chains.
+The Statement sets out the steps taken by Insulet during 2022 to further build out its management systems to prevent, identify and address human rights and modern slavery risks in its operations and supply chains.

 Insulet is committed to:

-- Conducting its activities in a way that promotes ethical values and behaviour, reflects dealing fairly in business, upholds labour rights, supports health and safety in the workplace and doing business in compliance with all applicable laws and regulations – these principles are outlined within Insulet’s Code of Business Conduct and Ethics;
+- Conducting its activities in a way that promotes ethical values and behaviour, reflects dealing fairly in business, upholds labour rights, supports health and safety in the workplace and doing business in compliance with all applicable laws and regulations.

-- Delivering high-quality products to customers while focusing on the social and environmental responsibility of its operations and supply chain.
+- Delivering high-quality products to customers while upholding the social and environmental responsibility of its operations and supply chain.

-- Making year-on-year progress to improve practices to combat slavery and human trafficking.
+- Making year-over-year progress to improve practices to combat slavery and human trafficking.

-Insulet expects its employees, suppliers, and distributors to do the same.
+Insulet expects its employees, suppliers, distributors, and all other business partners to do the same.

 Policies and Governance